 Due to the intricacy and specialized techniques inherent in the procedure, rhinoplasty is widely regarded the most difficult surgery in the realm of cosmetic, plastic, and reconstructive surgeries.
 To achieve perfect results, the surgeon must master intricate nasal anatomy and a complex range of techniques due to the wide variations in each patient’s nose.
 The surgery requires removing excess bone or cartilage, as well as grafting cartilage to existing nasal structures.

-- Preparation: In the two weeks prior to surgery, cease taking all blood-thinning medications and supplements.
+- Preparation: In the two weeks prior to the nose job surgery, cease taking all blood-thinning medications and supplements.
 These include aspirin, NSAIDs, vitamin E, and Gingko biloba.
 To aid healing, smokers should quit smoking for at least the two weeks before and the two weeks after their surgery.
 Those over 45 years of age require medical clearance from their primary physician.
 Patients who wear glasses should consider getting contact lenses, as they cannot wear glasses for at least two weeks after the procedure.
 This is also the time to arrange transportation to and from the facility, as well as put in for time off work if necessary.

 - Anesthesia: The procedure typically occurs under general anesthesia.
 Patients discuss this with Dr. Vallecillos during their consultation.